 You Can Stay Where “The Bathtub King of Pittsburgh” Once Ruled

-The boutique Industrialist Hotel is set to open in Downtown’s The Arrott Building by early May.
+The boutique Industrialist Hotel opened in Downtown’s The Arrott Building earlier this year.

 Built in 1902 and standing 18 stories high, The Arrott Building on Wood Street Downtown was, in its prime, a testament to the extravagance of its day and its owner — the Bathtub King of Pittsburgh, James Arrott.

 Topped with howling masks along its cornices, the brick- and terracotta-striped skyscraper acted as headquarters to Arrott’s American Standard company — which produced iron-enameled bathtubs — as well as his separate insurance business.

 Since the 1970s, following a failed attempt to convert it into 100 apartments for senior citizens, the office building has sat mostly empty, save for a Subway restaurant on its bottom level.

 However, the grand bones of the building, which was added to the Pittsburgh History & Landmarks Foundation Historic Landmarks list in 2000, remained intact — and formed the basis for a new boutique hotel.

 Part of HRI Properties and Marriott International’s Autograph Collection, The Industrialist Hotel, named in honor of Arrott — as well as the other early entrepreneurs who shaped Pittsburgh — opened in May.